mirkoprescha/spark-json-to-table/README.md

 ### Spark-App
 This Spark-App subsequently reads all json files into a dataframe, validates the schema with help of case classes, explodes all arrays into additional tables and writes remaining attributes into the parent table.
-The parent table furthermore contains the array values as comma-separated string (might helpful for certain usecases).
+The parent table furthermore contains the array values as comma-separated string (helpful for some analyses to avoid joining).
 Spark-App is written in `Scala` and build with `SBT`.
 It utilizes `scalatest` for unit and integration test.
 Find the sources are in `./src`.

 ### Spark-Zeppelin Docker Image
 To test the Spark-App with spark-submit this project also provides Spark 2.1 together with Zeppelin as docker image.
+The docker image is uploaded in [dockerhub](https://hub.docker.com/r/mirkoprescha/spark-zeppelin/) in a public repository.
 A sample zeppelin notebook to analyze exploded tables is here `./zeppelin_notebooks/dataset-analysis.json.`